brain4tech/lip/README.md

 Currently there are several features missing for the project to be "completed":

 -  [x] protect reading/writing id's using passwords
--  [ ] use JWTs for regular address updating
+-  [x] use JWTs for regular address updating
+-  [ ] add jwt requiring cooldown
 -  [ ] use bcrypt password hashing instead of sha256 for improved security
 -  [ ] set lifetime of an id to free id after usage (infinite should also be possible)
 -  [ ] overview on existing id's and their lifetime